thomasabishop/eolas/Hardware/Logic_Gates/Nand_gate.md

 ## Significance of the NAND gate: functional completeness
 > **Equipped with just a NAND we can represent every other possible logical condition within a circuit.**

-In practice, it is more efficient to use specific dedicated gates for the other Boolean connectives but in principle the same output can be achieved through NANDs alone.
+In practice, it is more efficient to use specific dedicated gates (i.e OR, AND, NOT etc) for the other Boolean connectives but in principle the same output can be achieved through NANDs alone.

 ## More complex outputs from combining NANDS